laravel/horizon/UPGRADE.md

 # Upgrade Guide

-With every upgrade, make sure to re-publish Horizon's assets:
+With every upgrade, make sure to publish Horizon's assets:

     php artisan horizon:assets

 ## Upgrading To 4.0 From 3.x

-### Minimum Laravel version
+### Minimum Laravel Bersion

 PR: https://github.com/laravel/horizon/pull/710

-Laravel 7.0 is now the minimum supported version of the framework and you should upgrade to continue using Horizon.
+Laravel 7.0 is now the minimum supported version of the framework.

 ### Predis No Longer Required